Trump warns strikes will resume if Iran doesn't agree to his peace terms

 Peace talks to resume, while confusion remains over the terms of the current ceasefire

-High-level talks between the U.S. and Iran are slated to start on Saturday in Islamabad, with the mediation of the Pakistani prime minister, Shehbaz Sharif.
-His government acted as an intermediary between Washington and Tehran to secure the two-week ceasefire.
-The White House announced that Vice President JD Vance will lead the U.S. delegation.
+High-level talks between the U.S. and Iran are slated to start on Saturday in Islamabad, with the mediation of Pakistani Prime Minister Shehbaz Sharif.
+Pakistan's government acted as an intermediary between Washington and Tehran to secure the two-week ceasefire.
+The White House announced that Vice President Vance will lead the U.S. delegation.

 Meanwhile, Israeli attacks in Lebanon, which is observing a national day of mourning on Thursday, drew condemnation from Iran and criticism from Pakistan.
 The dispute over whether Lebanon is included in the ceasefire terms remains unresolved.
 Israeli Prime Minister Benjamin Netanyahu's office said in a statement Wednesday morning that his government supports Trump's decision to suspend strikes against Iran for two weeks, but that the ceasefire doesn't include Lebanon.
 Pakistani Prime Minister Sharif had announced the Iran-U.S. ceasefire, would also take effect in Lebanon.